-- Respond to domestic calls directly and without delay, utilizing a tactical approach as appropriate to the circumstances of the call.
+- 1. Respond to domestic calls directly and without delay, utilizing a tactical approach as appropriate to the circumstances of the call.
 (Note: Saint Paul law enforcement internally distributes a tactical approach training memo.) - 2.
-Approach the scene with a high degree of caution. - 3.
+Approach the scene with a high degree of caution. - 1.
+Request information from 911 about past incidences involving firearms and/or other dangerous weapons.
+Inquire about type, description and location. - 3.
 Maximize safety for all involved as officers approach the scene, make initial contact with the occupants, and gain entry to the premises.